-Identification of each loan agreement entered into by the State during (2) 1 2 the preceding fiscal year and the total amount of loans authorized by 3 such loan agreements; 4 The amount disbursed to each local government unit pursuant to such (3) 5 loan agreements during the preceding fiscal year and the total amount of 6 such disbursements: 7 The loan repayments made by each local government unit pursuant to (4) 8 such loan agreements and the total amount of such loan repayments 9 during the preceding fiscal year; and 10 (5) A summary for the five preceding years of the information required by subdivisions (1) through (4) of this subsection.
-11 The report shall be signed by the Secretary of Environment and Natural Resources.
-12 Local Government Commission.
-13 (k) 14 (1) Local government units may execute debt instruments payable to the 15 State in order to obtain loans provided for in this act.
-Local government 16 units shall pledge or agree to apply as security for such obligations: 17 Any available source of revenues of the local government unit, a.
-18 including revenues from benefitted facilities or systems, provided 19 that (i) the local government unit has not otherwise pledged the 20 revenues as security for, or contractually agreed to apply the 21 revenues to, the payment of any other obligations of the local government unit, (ii) the use of the revenues is not otherwise 22 restricted by law, or (iii) the revenues are not derived from the 23 exercise of the local government unit's taxing power; or 24 Their faith and credit; or 25 b.
-Any combination of a. or b. above.
-26 The faith and credit of a local government unit shall not be pledged 27 or be deemed to have been pledged unless the requirements of Article 4 28 29 of Chapter 159 of the General Statutes have been met.
-30 Treasurer, with the assistance of the Local Government Commission, shall develop and adopt appropriate debt instruments for use under this 31 32 Nothing contained in this act shall prohibit any local government unit 33 (2) from applying any funds of the local government unit not otherwise 34 35 restricted as to use by law to the payment of any debt instrument payable to the State incurred pursuant to the provisions of this act.
-36 The Local Government Commission shall review and approve proposed 37 (3) loans to local government units under this act under the provisions of 38 39 Articles 4 and 5 of Chapter 159 of the General Statutes.
-The Local Government Commission in considering the ability of a local 40 government unit to repay a loan may regard as a source of revenue for repayment of a loan revenue sources that may not be available other than on an annual discretionary basis and that may not be subject to a pledge or agreement to apply.
+- loan agreements during the preceding fiscal year and the total amount of such disbursements; - (4) The loan repayments made by each local government unit pursuant to such loan agreements and the total amount of such loan repayments during the preceding fiscal year; and - (5) A summary for the five preceding years of the information required by subdivisions (1) through (4) of this subsection.

+The report shall be signed by the Secretary of Environment and Natural Resources.

+- (k) Local Government Commission.

+- (1) Local government units may execute debt instruments payable to the State in order to obtain loans provided for in this act.
+Local government units shall pledge or agree to apply as security for such obligations:

+- a.
+Any available source of revenues of the local government unit, including revenues from benefitted facilities or systems, provided that (i) the local government unit has not otherwise pledged the revenues as security for, or contractually agreed to apply the revenues to, the payment of any other obligations of the local government unit, (ii) the use of the revenues is not otherwise restricted by law, or (iii) the revenues are not derived from the exercise of the local government unit's taxing power; or

+- Their faith and credit; or b.

+- Any combination of a. or b. above. c.

+The faith and credit of a local government unit shall not be pledged or be deemed to have been pledged unless the requirements of Article 4 of Chapter 159 of the General Statutes have been met.
+Treasurer, with the assistance of the Local Government Commission, shall develop and adopt appropriate debt instruments for use under this

+- Nothing contained in this act shall prohibit any local government unit (2) from applying any funds of the local government unit not otherwise restricted as to use by law to the payment of any debt instrument payable to the State incurred pursuant to the provisions of this act. - The Local Government Commission shall review and approve proposed (3) loans to local government units under this act under the provisions of Articles 4 and 5 of Chapter 159 of the General Statutes.
+The Local

+Government Commission in considering the ability of a local government unit to repay a loan may regard as a source of revenue for repayment of a loan revenue sources that may not be available other than on an annual discretionary basis and that may not be subject to a pledge or agreement to apply.
 Loans under this act shall be outstanding debts for the purposes of Article 10 of Chapter 159 of the General Statutes.

-The State Treasurer shall annually certify to the General Assembly the